 What are Opioid / Opiate Receptors?

-Opioid / Opiate receptors are a type of protein found in the brain, spinal cord and gastrointestinal tract.
+Opioid / Opiate receptors are a protein found in the brain, spinal cord, and gastrointestinal tract.
 Opiates activate receptors once they reach the brain.
 They produce effects that directly correlate with the area of the brain involved.
 Opiates facilitate pain relief and stimulate the pleasure centers in the brain that signal reward.
-When a person injects, sniffs or orally ingests heroin or morphine, the drugs travel quickly through the bloodstream to the brain.
+When a person injects, sniffs, or orally ingests heroin or morphine; the drugs travel quickly through the bloodstream to the brain.

 Once heroin gets to the brain, it converts rapidly to morphine, which activates the receptors.
-In the reward system, the drugs activate these areas of the brain: ventral tegmental area (VTA), cerebral cortex and nucleus accumbens.
-Research shows that stimulation of the opiate receptors by heroin, morphine and other opiates results in feelings of reward.
-Opioid / Opiate receptors activate pleasure circuits which causes the release of a larger amount of dopamine in the nucleus accumbens.
-The release of dopamine will result in the user feeling a rush, or intense euphoria.
-This feeling subsides quickly and a feeling of relaxation and contentment follows.
+In the reward system, the drugs activate these brain areas: ventral tegmental area (VTA), cerebral cortex, and nucleus accumbens.
+Research shows that stimulation of the opiate receptors by heroin, morphine, and other opiates results in reward feelings.
+Opioid / Opiate receptors activate pleasure circuits, which causes the release of a larger amount of dopamine in the nucleus accumbens.
+The release of dopamine will result in the user feeling a rush of intense euphoria.
+This feeling subsides quickly, and a feeling of relaxation and contentment follows.
 The calm typically lasts a few hours.
 Excessive release of dopamine and activation of the reward system can lead to addiction.

-The four major subgroups of opiate receptors are delta, kappa, mu and Nociceptin.
-In effect, each partake in the controlling of different functions of the brain.
+The four major subgroups of opiate receptors are delta, kappa, mu, and Nociceptin.
+In effect, each partakes in the controlling of different functions of the brain.
 In fact, opiates and endorphins block pain signals by binding to the mu receptor site.

-- Kappa receptors in the brain and spinal cord links with sedation, spinal analgesia and pupil constriction.
+- Kappa receptors in the brain and spinal cord link with sedation, spinal analgesia, and pupil constriction.

-- The functions of the mu receptors in the brain and spinal cord are physical dependence, respiratory depression, euphoria, pupil constriction and supraspinal analgesia.
+- The mu receptors’ functions in the brain and spinal cord are physical dependence, respiratory depression, euphoria, pupil constriction, and supraspinal analgesia.

 Relationship between Opiates and Addiction

 The body produces endogenous opioid peptides naturally.
 This includes endorphins and dynorphins.
-Once prolonged use desensitize the body’s opioid receptors, users build up a tolerance.
+Once prolonged use desensitizes the body’s opioid receptors, users build up a tolerance.
 In essence, they require a higher dose to achieve the same effect.
 Physical and/or psychological addiction can occur with regular use.

-Learn more about opiate receptors form this Society for Neuroscience publication.
+Learn more about opiate receptors from this Society for Neuroscience publication.